 A creativity that has its roots in lack.
 "I lost my father when I was nine and wanted my daughter to keep track of those trips together.
 I leave him a legacy of images, memories, books, videos. "

 The last trip of David Olifson was India, out of places usually surveyed by tourists.
 Far from big cities too.
 With his companion, they visited the belly of India, from west to east, from Palitana in Gujarat, to Bodhgaya in Uttar Pradesh, crossing Madya Pradesh.
 They went from village to village, from weddings to meetings.

 What is particular about David's images is the intensity of the glances, the presence, the wordless exchange that we attend at a later date.
 We are kissed in the scene that was played without us.
-He managed to be forgotten just after the wedding of a young woman, in the family kitchen, as she bid farewell to her father, while her husband was waiting in the car, the trunk filled with suitcases.
+He managed to be forgotten just after the wedding of a young woman, in the family kitchen, while she was saying goodbye to her father, while her husband was waiting in the car, the trunk filled with suitcases.
 At this moment of separation, where the two are alone in the world in their immense sadness, forgetful of what is happening around, as if one were an actor of the scene.
 A silhouette in the foreground has the elegance of making this moment of intimacy between the father and his less frontal daughter.
 "We went into weddings.
 People came to us and they included us, they invited us, whatever the caste. "

 "I like to pick emotions," he says.
 I still can not make beautiful landscape images: I need something to happen.
 And thanks to my companion, who takes me to unknown land, I discovered emotionally very photogenic worlds.
 I always go looking for looks, encounters, emotions, "he says.

 David Olifson's photos do not judge, do not analyze, they capture and offer us to see.
 "I trigger when I see something.
 But I can not say how it goes.
 I do not know how to explain it.
 I wait.
 I'm waiting for the moment.
 I'm waiting for the look.
 He can come, or not. "